rollins-cms/cms330-spr20/sprint6/password_lab_repl.md

 John is still one step ahead of you, because it can apply **mangling rules** to the candidate wordlist to generate new passwords that match common patterns.
 Let's see how long it takes to crack our password:

 ```
-prompt$ date;john --wordlist=/usr/share/dict/american-english-large --rules shadow_test;date
+prompt$ date;john --wordlist=words_alpha.txt --rules shadow_test;date
 ```

 This approach is extremely effective.
 People are not very creative, on average, so a good list of words and a set of common mangling patterns is enough to crack a large fraction of the hashes in a typical password database.

 **Question 4:** Press space a few times while the program runs.
-What sort of mangling rules do you see *john* trying?
+What sort of mangling rules do you see `john` trying?
 Copy and paste output which helps you identify at least 3 suspected mangling rules.

 **Question 5:** The `date` command causes Linux to print the system date and time in a format like: `Wed Feb 21 14:51:02 UTC 2020`.
 By putting `date;` before and after the `john` command, Linux will print the system time, run `john` and then print the system time again when `john` finishes.
-How much time did it take `john` to crack the password?
+How much time did it take `john` to crack the mangled password?

 ## Summary: